 See the relevant pages referenced below for further information on each of these functions.

-The Authorisations Team within the PRA is responsible for coordinating applications and notifications received by the PRA in relation to the following:
+The Authorisations Division within the PRA is responsible for coordinating applications and notifications received by the PRA in relation to the following:

 - Change in control & close links – for firms or individuals wishing to apply to acquire or increase their control in a dual-regulated firm, or notify the PRA of a decrease or cessation of control in a dual-regulated firm, or report a change in a dual-regulated firm’s ‘close links’.

 - Passporting – for firms wishing to passport out of, or into, the UK under the single market directives.

 - Variation of Permission – for dual-regulated firms wishing to apply to vary their permission or for FCA-only regulated firms wishing to apply to add a PRA regulated activity to their permission.

 - Cancellation of Part 4A Permission – for dual-regulated firms wishing to cancel their Part 4A permission.

 - Approvals and waivers under the Solvency II Directive – for firms wishing to apply for an approval or waiver under the Solvency II Directive.

 - Waivers – for dual-regulated firms wishing to request a waiver or modification to PRA handbook rules.

 - CRR Permissions – for firms seeking to apply national discretions provided for in the CRR.